 A "" character prints as the last digit of a dialed number if the called party hangs up before the system user; a "?" prints if the number of digits dialed exceeds the 15 or 24 digits that this field can hold.
-If both of these conditions occur, the "" takes precedence.
+If both of these conditions occur, the " " takes precedence.

 For an incoming call, "IN" appears, unless the system is set up to receive Caller ID information.
 In that case, telephone numbers of incoming calls on lines with Caller ID service print in this field.
-(See "Caller ID" in Chapter 5 for more information.)
+(See"Caller ID" on page 5-62 for more information.)

 - Duration.
 The duration of the call is shown in hh:mm:ss format, where hh is the hour, mm is the minutes, and ss is the seconds.
-This is the total time of the call, including any time the call is on hold.
+This is the total time of the call, including any time the call is on hold or being handled by theAutomatic System Hold or Direct Extension Dial feature.
 If an incoming call lasts less than one second, this field contains all zeroes. - Line Number.
-This is the outside line used to make or receive the call. - Station (Extension).
+This is the outside line used to make or receive the call.
+If the system is set for Hybrid Mode and the call is on a line in a pool, the number of the line in the pool prints here, not the pooled number. - Station (Extension).
 This usually is the extension that answered or placed the call.
-For redirected incoming calls, the last extension on the call is shown on the report, as follows: - For transferred incoming calls: the destination extension. - For transferred outgoing calls: the originator extension.

-- For pickup calls: the extension picking up the call. - For forwarded calls: the extension answering the forwarded call. - Account Code.
+For redirected incoming calls, the last extension on the call is shown on the report, as follows: - For transferred incoming calls: the destination extension. - For transferred outgoing calls: the originator extension. - For pickup calls: the extension picking up the call. - For forwarded calls: the extension answering the forwarded call. - For coverage calls: the extension answering the coverage call. - If the calling party hangs up on an Automatic System Answer or Direct Extension Dial call before someone at an extension answers, this field shows 00. - Account Code.
 This is the account code (up to 16 digits) assigned to the call.
-This code typically is used for charging calls to a specific client, project, or department.
+This code typically is used for charging calls to a specific client, project or department. - Talk.
+This is the time a user spends on an incoming outside call-from the time the user answers the call to the time the call is disconnected from the system.
+The talk time is shown in hh:mm:ss format, where hh is the hour, mm is the minutes, and ss is the seconds.